adpextwindong/Last-Viewer/js/architecture_readme.md

     - VueX store for component level watching of related data and operations.

 We should see if we can make the VueX related stuff more consistent.
 Currently only the landmarks deal with that and might need more refactoring.

+TODO LOOK AT HOW THE EVENT PIPE IS CURRENTLY BEING USED.